monojit18/ValidateOCRApp/Readme.md

 }
 ```

-Shortly we would see how soe of these calues which aere secured e.g. *OCR_API_KEY* will kpet in KeyVault and referred by Azure DevOps during *Deployment* process - that way ADO becomes single source-of-truth for KeyVault taking away all complexities of KeyVault APIs and management
+Shortly we would see how some of these values which are secured e.g. *OCR_API_KEY* will kept in KeyVault and referred by Azure DevOps during *Deployment* process - that way ADO becomes single source-of-truth for KeyVault taking away all complexities of KeyVault APIs and management

 ## Deployment

-This folder contains files for setting up the entire infrsastructure for this use case using *PowerShell* and *ARM templates*.
-Later on we would conect this with Azure DevOps (ADO) and bring in maximum automation.
+This folder contains files for setting up the entire infrastructure for this use case using *PowerShell* and *ARM templates*.
+Later on we would connect this with Azure DevOps (ADO) and bring in maximum automation.

-As before lst us see the folder structure and then subsequnet details:
+As before lst us see the folder structure and then subsequent details:

 ## ValidateOCRApp-Setup